In this article, we have listed all GED® prep facilities and testing locations in the Fairfield area.

 To be eligible to take the HSE exam in California, an applicant needs to be California residents, but members of the armed forces stationed in California also qualify.
 Candidates must be at least 18 years old, and not be engaged in another school program.
 Those who are 17, must have been out of school for no less than 60 days, and provide a request letter indicating the need to sit for the exam from the military, from a college or university, or from an employer.

 If you are 17 when you pass the HSE exam, you will not receive your equivalency diploma until your 18th birthday.
 For the remaining period, you will receive a letter of intent stating that your certificate is held until your 18th birthday.

 These days, very unlike the 1960’s, we see a lot of young people, especially in minority neighborhoods, quit their high school education prematurely, and sometimes at astronomical rates.
 Maybe more than ever before, secondary education is crucial, also if they want to find entry-level jobs.
 Obtaining a secondary credential (HS or GED diploma) is required if they want to be productive members of our societies.

 HSE diploma vs high school diploma

-Both credentials are usually needed for employment purposes and most employers are accepting either of the diplomas.
-Major exceptions are some branches of the military where a high school diploma is preferred over a HSE certificate.
+The GED or HSE credential are usually needed for employment purposes and most employers are accepting either of the diplomas.
+Major exceptions are some branches of the military where a high school diploma is preferred over a California HSE certificate.